 Vocabulary – We have SRS flashcards that teach you basic words and phrases.
 From simple vocabulary like numbers haa sip(50) to hong nam yu sai (where is the bathroom?)

 Speaking- Our chatbot aims to replicate real speech in real-time.
 Give it a go; you won’t be disappointed.

-If you keep following this blog, you'll also find a great deal out about Lao culture, besides how to say thank you in Lao, that will improve your Lao conversation or even business prospects.
-You'll also understand our philosophy that in this day and age, to speak English only is not enough.
+If you keep following this blog, you’ll also find a great deal out about Lao culture, besides how to say thank you in Lao, which will improve your Lao conversation or even business prospects.
+You’ll also understand our philosophy that in this day and age, speaking English only is not enough.

 One final thing is that if you sign up for Lao courses this month, you also get access to 60 other language courses.
 Many students we speak to prefer to learn Thai and Lao at the same time.